srsavimetrics/srsavimetrics/qualifications_certifications.md

 Company owner, Todd Manning is a professional biologist and professional forester.
 He is considered an expert in the ecology and management of the threatened coastal Northern Goshawk, and is involved extensively in monitoring, recovery efforts, and landscape-scale planning for this forest-dwelling raptor.
 Mr. Manning is also considered an expert in the ecology and management of wildlife trees (i.e., dead and dying trees), including many of the 70+ animal species which utilize these valuable forest structural elements.
 Todd is a pioneer in the use of innovative fungal inoculation treatments to create wildlife trees as part of ecosystem enhancement and habitat restoration treatments, and has extensive experience in focal species-driven landscape reserve design planning on the coast of B.C. (*"The Great Bear Rainforest Ecosystem Based Management Land Use Order"*).

 Todd has worked on a variety of other wildlife species, ranging from grizzly bear to moose, to forest songbirds and Marbled Murrelet, conducting habitat suitability assessments and modelling, species inventories, training workshops, and habitat management planning and best practices development at multiple spatial scales.
 In this context, Todd has authored well over 100 technical, management and policy related reports and publications.

-Mr. Manning is also a certified arborist, specializing in hazard tree assessments and habitat restoration practices.
-As well, Todd is an experienced educator, having developed and taught 15 different natural resource management-related training courses and workshops, including the provincially endorsed B.C.
-Wildlife/Danger Tree Assessor’s Course modules, to resource professionals, forest workers, college students and the public.

 ### Michael Shepard